Yunasawa/YNL-Editor--Obsoleted/README.md

 > [!Important]
 > <b>This package is now obsolete and not be updated any more.
 You can still use this old version if you want.
 >
-> Now it is separated into 2 individual packages: YNL - Editor and YNL - Toolbox
+> Currently, it is separated into 2 individual packages: YNL - Editor and YNL - Toolbox
 >
 > In case you want to use those new 2 packages, you have to remove the obsoleted YNL - Editor before importing them to make sure no error will appear.</b>